john-stephens/zebra-mac-label-automator/README.md

 ## Introduction

-Can you get a high quality label out of your Zebra GX420d thermal printer on your Mac without paying for expensive software?
+Can you get a high quality label out of your Zebra thermal printer on your Mac without paying for expensive software?
 Yes!

-The Zebra GX420d is very picky about image size and colors that are not black or white.
+The Zebra printer is very picky about image size and colors that are not black or white.
 Simply resizing your label or using anti-aliasing will introduce gray colors and result in a blurry print.
 Your label may even have gray colors to begin with.

 I fixed this by creating an Automator workflow that uses Poppler and ImageMagic to remove the gray colors by applying thresholding.
 The result is a nice crisp label!

+## Tested Printers

+- GX420d
+- ZD230

-In theory, this should work for other Zebra thermal printers, but I have only tested it with my GX420d.
-If it works (or doesn't work) for the model you have, I would appreciate your feedback so that I can create a list of supported printers and add support if needed.
+If it works (or doesn't work) for the model you have, I would appreciate your feedback so that I can fill in the list of tested printers and add support if needed.
 Head over to the [Discussions](https://github.com/john-stephens/zebra-mac-label-automator/discussions) section and let me know.

 ## Pre-requisites